ScarFire54/docker-td2/README.md

 ### HOW TO USE JENKINS-COMPOSE WITH THIS PROJECT

-Use The version jenkins-compose, then on jenkins put the Jenkinsfile inside After that you can run the Jenkins Pipeline that you created.
+Use the version `jenkins-compose`, then on jenkins put the Jenkinsfile inside After that you can run the Jenkins Pipeline that you created.

+It may be necessary to add the path of the command `docker-compose` to run the pipeline.